The Perfect Porch

 Candles, LED or otherwise, are great to scatter throughout the porch.
 Place a few on a side table, or as a centerpiece on an outdoor dining table.
 A porch soaked in candlelight gleams with phosphorescence.
 To enhance the aura even further, hang string lights.
 Who said they were just for the holidays?
 Dangle them from the ceiling to simulate a starry sky, or use them to wrap the porch railing.
 Swathe bushes and trees that flank the porch, or fill an empty wine bottle to create a make-shift lamp that doesn’t skimp on style.

 For a superlative porch, position a chandelier above your front door or a seating area.
 Antique shops often have vintage varieties with decorative droplets.
 Or, for the crafty at heart, produce a DIY chandelier by stuffing string lights into grapevine balls.
-To create an all-season porch, incorporate an outdoor heater—typically gas or propane operated.
+To create an all-season porch, Retractable Vinyl panels can be installed.
+You may also incorporate an outdoor heater—typically gas or propane operated.
 Regardless of whether you plan to use it on an open or enclosed porch, always check the safety manual to ensure it is approved for use in that type of space.
 You can never be too careful!

 Furnish Your Wonderland